RobertMParker/recipe-box/desserts/pumpkin-pie.md

 Note: I prefer it cold, so bake a day ahead of time and refridgerate.
 I think this helps the spice flavor develop.

 Original source(spice mix was changed): https://food52.com/recipes/15143-meta-given-s-pumpkin-pie

+Notes:
+* Thanksgiving '24: I think the cooking time is off.
+Baked for 45 minutes.
+400 for 25, then 350 for the rest